You are here:Home/Failure Analysis / Root Cause Analysis

 RCA is a systematic method of investigating and identifying true causes of problems.
 RCA helps facilities to prevent future instances of asset failure by tracing the root cause of events with safety, health, environmental, reliability, or production impacts, rather than simply correcting the proximate or immediate cause of the failure.
 By performing an RCA, facilities are able to implement changes in procedures, processes, or design that can prevent similar failures from occurring unexpectedly.

 Click here to read our article over Root Cause Analysis.

-In the occurrence that a facility does have an unexpected failure, PinnacleART’s team can facilitate an RCA, in which we perform lab testing and metallurgical evaluation to determine the most probable cause for the failure.
-Replication, metallography, x-ray analysis, qualitative assessment of remaining life and damage of components in high temperature service can also be performed, depending on the type of failure.
+In the event that a facility has an unexpected failure, PinnacleART’s team can facilitate an RCA, in which we perform lab testing and metallurgical evaluation to determine the most probable cause for the failure.
+Replication, metallography, x-ray analysis, qualitative assessment of remaining life, and damage of components in high temperature service can also be performed, depending on the type of failure.